 A group health plan's prescription drug coverage is considered creditable if its actuarial value equals or exceeds the actuarial value of standard Medicare Part D prescription drug coverage.
 In general, this actuarial determination measures whether the expected amount of paid claims under the group health plan's prescription drug coverage is at least as much as the expected amount of paid claims under the Medicare Part D prescription drug benefit.
+For plans that have multiple benefit options (for example, PPO, HDHP and HMO), the creditable coverage test must be applied separately for each benefit option.

-Employers whose health care plans include prescription drugs must notify Medicare-eligible individuals by Oct.
-14 of each year whether the drug coverage is "creditable."
+Employers whose health care plans include prescription drugs must notify Medicareeligible individuals before Oct.
+15 of each year whether the drug coverage is creditable.